banister/funkify/README.md

 class MyFunkyClass
   include Funkify

+  # we make a specific method autocurried using the auto_curry method (Here with Ruby 2.0 decorator syntax)
-  def add(x, y)
+  auto_curry def add(x, y)
     x + y
   end

-  # we make a specific method autocurried using the auto_curry method
-  auto_curry :add

   # alternatively, if we invoke auto_curry without a parameter
   # then all subsequent methods will be autocurried